ReinaldoLinhares96/ASPNetCoreAndPostgresql/README.md

 # ASPNetCoreAndPostgresql

-Esse projeto é um desafio do curso do professor Bruno Horonato, pra nos introduzir como criar teste unitários em uma API.
+This project is a challenge of the course of Professor Bruno Horonato, to introduce us how to create unit tests in an API.

-Foi utilizado para este projeto:
+It was used for this project:
 - C#;
 - Asp.Net Core 3.1;
 - MsTest;
 - Migrations.